 11.4.1.1 Network density/coverage

-Stations are nominatedassigned to a network which by design delivers the required density/horizontal coverage.
+Stations are assigned to a network which by design delivers the required density/horizontal coverage.
 Assessing density/horizontal coverage compliance through regular monitoring of stations reporting would be very complex.
 Therefore the current approach is to assign a number of stations to each State/Territory, which might include some redundancy, and then to proceed to an assessment of whether the number of compliant stations is equal to or greater than the number required.

 11.4.1.2 Availability